Table of Contents

 ~ As the name itself implies; soil pipes are the type of drain pipe that carries night soil (human excreta) from the water closet of buildings and conveys it to the septic tank.

-~ These pipes are always laid below the drinking water supply pipe and is connected only to the vent pipe.
+~ These pipes are always laid below the drinking water supply pipe and are connected only to the vent pipe.

 b.
 Wastewater Pipes:

-~ Wastewater pipes are the drain pipe that only carries the wastewater ( or greywater) from the kitchen, sinks and washbasins.
+~ Wastewater pipes are drain pipe that only carries wastewater (or greywater) from the kitchen, sinks, and washbasins.

 ~ They may be laid horizontally as well as vertically.
 Usually, pipes of diameter ranging from 30 mm to 50 mm are used as horizontal wastewater pipes.
 While pipes of diameter greater than 75mm are used as vertical wastewater pipes.